chromilo/udacity-aws-scholarship/README.md

 What issues are blocking my progress?

 ---
+Day 10:
+1. Yesterday and the days before that, I completed AWS MLE lesson 4.1.
+I also finished section 4.55 on EC2 of the Udemy AWS Solutions Architect course.
+2. Today I finished AWS MLE lesso 4.6 and completed all of section 4 out of 13 sections of the Udemy AWS Solutions Architect course.
+Jumped to section 5.6 on Database summary, as I am running out of time there.
+Updated my Github blog.
+3. No blockers.

 Day 9:
 1. Yesterday and the days before that, I completed AWS MLE lesson 3.24.
 I didn't try AWS DeepLens, DeepRacer, or DeepComposer yet as I need to figure out if I will incur costs.
 2. Today I finished AWS MLE lesson 3 and started with lesson 4.1.
 I also completed section 4.26 out of 13 sections of the Udemy AWS Solutions Architect course.
 Updated my Github blog.